 The good news is that there are actually some kinds of wood mulch that termites dislike:

-Incidentally, it is more accurate to say that termites eat cellulose than to say that they eat wood.
-Cellulose can be found in the cell walls of plants (not just trees).
+It is more accurate to say that termites eat cellulose than to say that they eat wood.
+Cellulose can be found in the cell walls of the plants that you grow in your garden (not just trees).
 Consequently, termites give you another reason not to like them: They can damage your landscape plants.

-So what is a homeowner worried about termite control to do?
-First of all, if you do not already know, find out what the heck a termite looks like, anyway, using the termite picture above for identification.
-Next, be diligent and inspect the mulch in foundation plantings regularly, to determine if any termites are present.
-If you find any, do not procrastinate: Contact a reputable professional in the termite-control business immediately.
+Regularly inspect the mulch in foundation plantings to determine if any termites are present.
+If you find any, contact a reputable professional in the termite-control business immediately.